*updated for 2019

-18) Use Essential Oils –Essential oils can help your immune system, calm anxiety, and help you use less toxins in your home.
+18) Use Essential Oils –Essential oils can help your immune system, calm anxiety, and help you reduce toxins in your home.
 I’ve written many articles about them.
 Get my free Essential Oils for Beginners Ebook here.

 19) Learn Chair Exercises – One great way to combat a sedentary lifestyle is to learn about chair exercises.
 You can do quite a workout right in your office chair as you work.
-Try these by HasFIT.
+Try this workout by HasFIT.

 20) Get More Sunshine – Now that the weather is better, try to get more sunshine.
 You need it for vitamin D production.
-If you’re unable to get at least 20 minutes of sunshine a day you may want to supplement with vitamin D. This is one I use.
+If you’re unable to get at least 20 minutes of sunshine a day you may want to supplement with vitamin D. This is the brand I use.

 21) Invest in a Standing Desk – A great way to combat getting a bigger rear-end from sitting a day, along with blood clots and other things that happen to sedentary people invest in a standing desk so that you can stand and work.
 If you already have a desk you can buy this desk converter.